 Under Part 1 of the OHS Act, work site parties must cooperate with OHS officers.
 The law also prohibits anyone from interfering with or hindering an OHS officer.

-No person shall interfere with or in any manner hinder an officer or a police officer who is exercising powers or performing duties or functions under this Act.
+No person shall interfere with or in any manner hinder an occupational health and safety officer or a police officer who is exercising powers or performing duties or functions under this Act.

 -OHS Act, s.
 37